RichardBzar/RichardBzar.github.io/projects/Java-Bus-OOP.md

 student function will not add more students to teh predeclared array in the bus.

 The last file, the driver file, basically jsut asks for user input in a text based UI hosted on the command line to access the diffrent functions of the bus file and display how each function operates.
-The user can repeatedly acces commands from teh driver until entering a 0 as a response.
+The user can repeatedly acces commands from the driver until entering a 0 as a response.
 After succesful completion, the driver file will signify the end of the intereaction with a thank you message.

 This is the code for the student objects that are stored in the buses array property